MatthewDinh419/Settlers_of_Candy/README.md

 ## Known Bugs:
      * Adding multiple buildings to the same point
      * Can get to -1 resources through a certain combination of house and mansion
+     * Sometimes it says not enough resources even though there it is possible